 Defamation of character can be a very serious offense.
-Professionals whose livelihoods depend on their reputations for good character, integrity, or trustworthiness, can lose their jobs, their careers, or their opportunities to contract with others due to mere allegations of misconduct or bad character.
+Professionals whose livelihoods depend on their reputations for good character, integrity, or trustworthiness, can lose their jobs, their careers, or their opportunities to contract with others due to mere allegations of misconduct or bad character may be in need of a defamation lawyer in Colorado.
 Often, their employers, their business partners, their clients, their patients, licensing agencies, or the administrative agencies that regulate them cannot afford to wait until thorough investigations are completed before taking precautionary and economically harmful actions in response to allegations that are only possibly true.

 Truth is a journalist’s stock in trade.
 To invoke the right to deliberately distort what someone else has said is to assert the right to lie in print.

 Alex Kozinski, Masson v.
 The New Yorker Magazine, Inc., 881 F.2d 1452, 1486 (9th Cir.
 1989)(dissenting).